djsamyak/Instagram-Access-Control/README.md

-# Instagram-Access-Control
+# Instagram Access Control
-An app based on webscraping to manage the access control of an Instagram account.
+An app based on web automation to manage the access control of an Instagram account.
 The app allows you to generate a 10 digit radom alpha-numeric password and have it mailed to multiple recipients.

 ## Requirements
 - Python 3.8 or higher